How is retinoblastoma staged?

 The stage of cancer is a description of how far the cancer has spread.
 The outlook (prognosis) for people with cancer depends, to a large extent, on the cancer’s stage.
 The stage of a cancer is one of the most important factors in choosing treatment.

 Retinoblastoma is staged based on the results of eye exams, imaging tests, and any biopsies that were done.
 These tests were described in the previous section, “How is retinoblastoma diagnosed?”

 A staging system is a standard way for your child’s cancer care team to describe how far a cancer has spread.
 Doctors use staging systems to predict the outlook for saving the child’s vision, as well as for survival and the likelihood that certain treatments will be effective.

 Several detailed systems can be used to stage retinoblastoma.
-For practical purposes, when determining the best treatment options, doctors often divide retinoblastomas into 3 main groups:
+But for practical purposes, when determining the best treatment options, doctors often divide retinoblastomas into 2 main groups:

-- Intraocular: it is still within the eye
+- Intraocular retinoblastoma: The cancer is still within the eye.

 In the United States, most retinoblastomas are diagnosed before they have spread outside of the eye, so staging systems that apply only to intraocular retinoblastoma are used most often in this country.
 There are 2 staging systems for intraocular retinoblastomas.
 It is important to know that regardless of the stage, almost all children with intraocular retinoblastoma can be cured if they are properly treated.